-The third installment in the Trace Conner series, Frost Giant, is here!
+The fourth installment in the Trace Conner series, Last Breath, is here!
+Available for purchase on Amazon.
 Click here for more details.

 I wrote ‘Wet Work’ because the original technical idea seemed like nobody had thought of it and I was a big fan of Eric Lustbader’s “Nicholas Linnear” series.
 Surprisingly, I came up with the initial idea twenty-five years ago.
 The first 20 pages were written and then the project got put on hold while I raised a family, moved to the mountains, ran a dojo, started a few businesses and just tried to survive.
 My regular job is as a general building contractor.
 In late 2018, I laid off all my employees and went back to a one-man shop.
 That winter was exceptionally cold and snowy, so I had a lot of days stuck inside but didn’t have to worry about keeping employees working.
 This finally allowed me to pull “Wet Work” back out and finish it.
 I had never stopped thinking about the story and had it all worked out in my head.
 It was time to actually write it.
 Turns out that writing a book takes a lot more time than a few weeks of snow days.
 Good thing I don’t sleep a lot!

 Trace Conner was envisioned as a more sarcastic, not so serious Ninja.
 I love all kinds of action books.
 “Mitch Rapp” by Vince Flynn, “The Gray Man” by Mark Greaney and many others.
 I wanted to introduce a character who didn’t have a military background and was a little more fun.
 There are many former military in my family, some are serving right now, so I have nothing against them, just wanted a different character.